Program Admission Requirements

 - Human growth and development, or lifespan development: A course that examines biological, cognitive, and psychosocial milestones of the human lifespan and related normal changes and disorders.
-Note: completing courses covering phases of the human lifespan but not its entirety (i.e. Early Childhood Development and Adolescence & Young Adulthood), is not a substitute for this requirement.
+Note: completing courses covering phases of the human lifespan but not its entirety (i.e. Early Childhood Development and Adolescence and Young Adulthood), is not a substitute for this requirement.

 An admission representative will contact you via email or phone to assist you with the enrollment process, review your documentation, and to notify you when you have been admitted into the program and may register for courses.

 Selecting the right program to meet your educational goals is a key step in ensuring a successful outcome.
-If you are unsure of which program to choose, or need more information, please contact an admission representative at 877-777-9081 or email@example.com.
+If you are unsure of which program to choose, or need more information, please contact an APU admissions representative at 877-755-2787 or firstname.lastname@example.org.